Key Takeaways:

 Table of Contents

-Obviously, buying a home in NYC is a big undertaking.
-Prices here are notoriously high — higher than in other parts of the country, even when there’s a dip in the market.
-No wonder so many New Yorkers prefer to rent!
-So how do you decide between renting and buying?
-If you’re a potential first-time home buyer, ask yourself these questions:
+Buying a home in NYC is no small feat.
+Prices here are notoriously high — higher than other parts of the country, even when there’s a dip in the market.
+No wonder so many New Yorkers rent!
+But how do you decide between renting and buying?

 Video Thumbnail

-This StreetEasy Home School video breaks down the advantages and disadvantages of renting vs. buying in NYC.
+This StreetEasy Home School video breaks down the pros and cons of renting vs. buying in NYC.

 • Brooklyn: $1,100,000

-In addition to your monthly mortgage payment, you’ll have to pay standard charges like taxes and utilities, as well as charges not common in other cities, like maintenance fees for co-ops or common charges for condos (more on these in the next section).
-Of course, this is after a substantial down payment and closing costs.
+In addition to your monthly mortgage payment, you’ll pay standard costs like taxes and utilities.
+You’ll also be responsible for costs that aren’t common in other cities, like maintenance fees for co-ops or common charges for condos (more on these in the next section).
+Of course, this is after making a substantial down payment and paying closing costs.

 Keep in mind that prices are almost always open to negotiation.
-“There’s no decision to make until you’ve negotiated something down,” says Mike Fabbri, a real estate agent with The Agency.
+“There’s no decision to make until you’ve negotiated something down,” says Mike Fabbri, StreetEasy Expert and licensed real estate salesperson with The Agency.
 “I encourage buyers to look 10% to 15% above their budget, with the expectation we can negotiate it down.
 Then we narrow in on two or three properties, and we make multiple offers.
 Whichever one we get the best deal on, we move forward with.”

 Also know that condos tend to cost more than co-ops.
-But, while co-ops might be cheaper, you’ll have to undergo the lengthy process of being approved by the co-op board, and there are onerous down payment and other financial requirements — a big ask for many first-time buyers.
+But, while co-ops might be cheaper, you’ll have to undergo the highly involved process of being approved by the co-op board.
+There are also strict down payment minimums, sometimes higher than the typical 20%, and other rigid financial requirements — a big ask for many first-time buyers.

-You may be wondering about this distinction that seems to be unique to the New York City real estate market — and it is.
+You may be wondering about this distinction that seems unique to the New York City real estate market — and it is.
 One of the many quirks of buying a home in NYC is that you need to decide between purchasing a co-op or a condo.
-There are also “condop” buildings, which function as both; townhouses, or single-family homes that share at least one wall with another residence; and traditional free-standing houses in some areas.
+There are also “condop” buildings, which have elements of both; townhouses, meaning single-family homes that share at least one wall with another residence; and traditional standalone homes in some areas.

 Video Thumbnail

 If you choose to buy a condo, you own the unit itself, and you jointly own the common areas of the building along with the other residents.
-Condos tend to be found in newer developments with more amenities, are generally more expensive than co-ops, and have higher closing costs (more on these in the next section).
-In place of maintenance fees, condo owners pay common charges, which cover similar things like building upkeep and operational expenses.
+Condos tend to be found in newer buildings with more amenities, are usually more expensive than co-ops, and have higher closing costs (more on these in the next section).
+Instead of maintenance fees, condo owners pay common charges, which cover similar things like building upkeep and operational expenses.
 Condo buildings have boards, but the approval process for buyers is much less intense than it is for co-ops.
-Condo owners are usually subject to fewer rules, with more flexibility for things like subletting and pied-à-terres.
+Condo owners are usually subject to fewer rules, with more flexibility on things like subletting and pied-àterres.

-Read our full explainer on co-ops vs. condos for more on the pros and cons of each, and how to decide which one is right for you.
+Read our full explainer on co-ops vs. condos for more pros and cons of each, and how to decide which one is right for you.

 Video Thumbnail